Create SuprSend account

 Simply signup on SuprSend to create your account.
 If you already have your company account setup, ask your admin to invite you to the team.

-• Sandbox is setup for quick testing with sample workflow, a sample user with your registered email and pre-configured channels for quick testing.
-It's ideal for quick exploration and testing and is available for limited period.
+• Includes a sample workflow, a sample user with your registered email and pre-configured channels for quick testing.

 • Using the direct workflow API, where you can include recipient channel information, preferences, and actor details directly in the trigger.